PavelBashtrykov/EpiAlleles/README.md

 # EpiAlleles
-Contains scripts to analyse methlyation of individual sequenced reads.
+Contains scripts to analyse methylation of individual sequenced reads.